reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 });
 ```

-Here, `componentDidMount()` is a method called automatically by React *after* the component is rendered.
+Here, `componentDidMount()` is a method called automatically by React *after* a component is rendered for the first time.
 So, by moving the XMLHttpRequest call from `componentWillMount()`, which is executed only once *before* rendering, to a function called `loadCommentsFromServer()`, we can then call it multiple times from `componentDidMount()` at a set interval to check for any updates to the comments.
 The key to dynamic updates is the call to `this.setState()`.
 We replace the old array of comments with the new one from the server and the UI automatically updates itself.
 Because of this reactivity, it is only a minor change to add live updates.
 We will use simple polling here but you could easily use [SignalR](http://signalr.net/) or other technologies.

 ```javascript{2,15-16,30}
 var CommentBox = React.createClass({